nebari-dev/nebari/docs/source/admin_guide/breaking-upgrade.md

 <details><summary>Expand this section for Auth0 instructions </summary>

-1. Navigate to the your Auth0 tenacy homepage and from there select "Applications".
+1. Navigate to the your Auth0 tenancy homepage and from there select "Applications".

 2. Select the "Regular Web Application" with the name of your deployment.